tedlanghorst/OpenOBS-328/docs/2_build.markdown

 ## Final Assembly
 1. Cut 15cm of 1”- diameter PVC.
 1. In a well ventilated space (i.e. fume hood), attach the completed sensor head to the PVC using SCIGRIP 16 Fast Set Clear Medium Bodied Solvent Cement.
 Apply to all points of contact between the endcap and the PVC to ensure a watertight seal.
 Allow the adhesive to cure for 24 hours.
-1. Epoxy inside the PVC to prevent leaks at the junction of the sensor head with the PVC?
+1. Epoxy inside the PVC to prevent leaks at the junction of the sensor head with the PVC.
-1. Hot glue sensor wires to PCB … anywhere else?
-1. Install disk to PCB to prevent wire catching
-1. Endcap

 ---
 Lillian Cooper and Ted Langhorst.